Advanced Laparoscopic Techniques Improve Patient Safety

 CIGC never uses electronic morcellation techniques with any of its procedures, including the DualPortGYN technique for hysterectomy or the LAAM myomectomy for fertility.

 Advanced GYN techniques at The Center for Innovative GYN Care include enterolysis, pelvic node dissection, and laparoscopic bowel and bladder repair.

-Laparoscopic pelvic node dissection is a routine procedure in GYN Oncology for uterine, cervical, and ovarian cancer.
+Pelvic node dissection is a routine procedure in GYN oncology for uterine, cervical, and ovarian cancer.
 The laparoscopic approach, although more difficult to learn, is easier, more effective, and safer than open node dissection.
 Bleeding is decreased, node yields are increased, and recovery is very fast.
-This is the preferred approach used by CIGC surgeons safely and effectively for all patients with cancer and requiring node dissection.
+This is the preferred approach safely and effectively used by CIGC surgeons for all patients with cancer requiring node dissection.
 The use of this approach completely eliminates the need for open surgical procedures for almost all uterine, cervical, and early stage ovarian cancer patients.

 Laparoscopic Bowel and Bladder Repair

 In very complicated conditions, patients with extensive adhesive disease, injury to the bladder and bowel can occur.
 In these circumstances, CIGC surgeons are trained to repair defects using proven and safe laparoscopic techniques.
 The ability to repair these complications laparoscopically avoids the need for open surgery, which is associated with increased pain, higher complication rates, and longer recovery times.